Pablo751/aschatbot/README.md

 7. The generated response is displayed to the user.
 8. The user can choose to ask another question or exit the script.

+### Understanding and Modifying the CSV Files

+The AI Astrologer script relies on two CSV files: `realdata.csv` and `QA2.csv`.
+These files play a crucial role in generating personalized astrological insights.
+Here's how they work and how you can modify them:

+#### `realdata.csv`

+This file contains detailed attributes for various astrological sign combinations.
+Each row represents a unique sign combination (e.g., "Aries Metal Monkey") and provides insights across several categories like love, career, self-traits, compatibility, etc.

+**Columns:**

+- **SIGN:** The combination of a zodiac sign and an element/animal (e.g., "Aries Metal Monkey").
+- **LOVE - WORDS, LOVE LANGUAGE:** Descriptions and preferred love languages for the sign combination.
+- **CAREER - CHARACTERISTICS, SECTOR, JOBS:** Attributes related to career preferences, ideal sectors, and job titles.
+- **MYSELF - TRAITS, CHALLENGES, TYPE, RULING PLANET, GEMSTONES, FULL MOON, YEAR OF THE DRAGON:** Various personal traits, challenges, personality types, ruling planets, gemstones, effects during the full moon, and characteristics for the year of the Dragon.
+- **COMPATIBILITY:** Compatibility with other signs.

+**Modifying `realdata.csv`:**

+To add a new sign combination or update an existing one, simply modify the CSV file accordingly.
+Ensure you maintain the format and provide information for each column relevant to the sign combination you're adding or updating.

+#### `QA2.csv`

+This file contains a list of questions that can be asked by the user, along with the mapping to the relevant columns in the `realdata.csv` file.
+This structure allows the script to fetch and construct responses based on the selected question and user's sign combination.

+**Columns:**

+- **Question:** The question that can be asked by the user.
+- **Main category:** The broad category to which the question belongs (e.g., Love, Career, Myself, Compatibility).
+- **Column 1, Column 2, Column 3:** These columns specify which columns from `realdata.csv` should be used to construct the answer.
+It allows the script to dynamically fetch relevant data based on the question.

+**Modifying `QA2.csv`:**

+To add new questions or modify existing ones:
+1. Add a row for each new question.
+2. Specify the main category.
+3. Indicate which columns from `realdata.csv` are relevant for constructing the response to this question.

 ## Contributing

 If you'd like to contribute to this project, please follow these steps: